ampp33/vue-training/Notes.md

 *A Vue component is essentially just another Vue app, that belongs to another app.*

 ## Props
-`props` - custom HTML attributes on a custom component/element, that allows us to pass *one-way* data to the child component
+`props` - custom HTML attributes on a custom component/element, that allows us to pass *one-way* data to the child component.

 ```js
 {
 	name: 'friend-contact'